Pre-application Consultation Exhibition

 The proposals include a new Village Centre, which secures and responds to the key heritage assets on site, and makes provision for community uses and amenity space.
 Members of the design and technical team will be available to discuss the emerging proposals, answer any questions you may have and record your comments and ideas for the site.

-This follows the Defence, Science and Technology Laboratory’s (DSTL’s) announcement in 2011 that it will be relocating its operations to Portsdown West and Porton Down by 2018, leaving a large proportion of the site vacant.
+In 2011 the Defence, Science and Technology Laboratory’s (DSTL’s) announced it would be relocating its operations to Portsdown West and Porton Down by 2018, leaving a large proportion of the site vacant.

-The community planning weekend in July 2012 marked the second stage of this process and followed a series of public exhibitions held in May 2012 in Dunton Green, Knockholt, Otford and Halstead.
+A community planning weekend was held in July 2012 which marked the second stage of a process and followed a series of public exhibitions held in May 2012 in Dunton Green, Knockholt, Otford and Halstead.

 The community planning weekend built on the feedback received at the exhibitions, looking at the issues raised in more detail to plan positively for Fort Halstead’s future.
 It provided an opportunity to share local knowledge and contribute to the emerging vision for Fort Halstead’s future through workshops and hands-on planning groups.
 The aim of the event was to draw up a viable and sustainable vision for the site and its relationship with the surrounding villages following DSTL’s departure.
 This vision formed the basis of a Development Brief for Fort Halstead that provided guidance for future planning applications.
 The outcome of the community planning weekend was presented to the local community at a feedback session.